|Les Ecuries||Self Catering||Saturday||4||8||2||None|

-The gite provides off road parking for 2 cars.
+The house provides off road parking for the maximum of 3 cars.

 Suitable for people with minor walking issues, it has 3 steps to the front door and 2 steps down to the living room.

-The downstairs bedroom makes it very suitable for people who may find it difficult to reach the upstairs bedrooms. the Gite has a downstairs toilet and bathroom.
+The downstairs bedroom makes it very suitable for people who may find it difficult to reach the upstairs bedrooms.
+The house has a downstairs bathroom with a separate toilet.